Golf, soccer, softball, tennis and volleyball played Tuesday night

 "The tandem between those two continues to be remarkable," head coach Grant Johnston said.
 "Although we hope this chemistry continues to grow, we would like others to step up offensively and compliment their production.
 We are still looking to get others involved on the stat sheet."

-Page 2 of 3 - The Pirates responded with three straight goals, putting the game out of reach for the Bulldogs who would not score again until the game's final minute, another McKeown goal assisted by Fuemmeler.
+The Pirates responded with three straight goals, putting the game out of reach for the Bulldogs who would not score again until the game's final minute, another McKeown goal assisted by Fuemmeler.

 "Hannibal's goals were mainly a product of our mistakes," Johnston said.
 "Poor positioning and awareness were the culprits.
 As a unit, our back four are still inexperienced; as the season progresses they will get more comfortable and their play will show it."